hwengineer/rf_linkbudget/docs/rfResult.rst

 - -50.0dBm

 the p is the current viewed variable, the middle is the current active frequency and the last one the current input power level.
-On some plots these items are clickable and will change when clicked or the mouseweel is getting triggered.
+On some plots these items are clickable and will change when clicked or the mouseweel is used.

 We will see more infos in a second.